 One cannot think of a home without an Air conditioning.
 We are so used to living in a temperature-controlled environment that it has now become our second nature.
-Any interference in this regards is entirely unacceptable.
+Any interference in this regard is entirely unacceptable.
 Therefore, it has become essential to understand your AC.
 If there are any changes from normal in its functioning, they need to be taken care of immediately so that the problem does not escalate.
 One prevalent problem which most AC users face is clogging of the AC drain line.

 How would you, as a homeowner, know that your AC’s drain line is clogged?
 So, today, we shall dedicate this post to learning all about AC drain line clogged symptoms, its causes, and what to do in order to fix the problem.
 But, before we proceed with that, it would be handy to learn a little bit about the drain line.

 Every air conditioner has a drain line or a condensate drain line.
 It is usually connected to the drain pan located below the air handler.
 If you are still not sure what you are looking for, it is a white PVC pipe whose end is always on the outside.

 The moisture produced due to condensation inside the AC gets stored in the drain pan.
 The drain line helps remove this collected water so that the unit can operate to the best of its capability.

 You know where the drain line of your AC is and how it looks.
 But how would you know that the problem lies in the condensate drain line?
 Well, if you see any of these symptoms or signs, you need to check the drain line for any blockages.